Grey-collar worker: Examples

-For example, a physician is typically categorized as a white-collar profession.
-However, the physical nature of performing hands-on procedures, like surgery, could place medical doctors into the grey-collar profession despite the extensivity of academic requirements, high wages, and exclusivity of the profession.
+For example, a physician (medical doctor) is typically categorized as a white-collar profession.
+However, the physical nature of performing hands-on procedures, like surgery, could place medical doctors into the grey-collar profession despite the extensive nature of academic requirements, high wages, and exclusivity of the profession.
 Such factors are typically and inaccurately associated with the concept of a white-collar profession and help form the basis for the classist belief that white-collar workers are inherently superior people overall relative to blue-collar workers.